 \section{Introduction}

 The service robot sector is continuing to grow at a strong pace, with an expected 22.6\% cumulative average growth rate from 2020 to 2025~\cite{service_robots}.
 As these robots move from industrial applications to adoption in public facing and residential use, they are increasingly being run by non-expert users.
-Interactive robots are typically designed to take commands from users in response to changing demands and workspace situations, as opposed to pre-programmed industrial robots operating in separated assembly lines.
+Interactive robots are typically designed to take commands from users in response to changing demands, as opposed to pre-programmed industrial robots operating in separated assembly lines.
 As such, there is a demand for user-friendly methods that allow users to set goals for the robots in intuitive ways.
 For interactive mobile robots, allowing users to set navigation goals is a problem of broad interest.

-Several methods of setting navigation goals exist in the literature.
-One of the most common methods is setting the goal from a birdseye map of the environment.
+Several methods of setting navigation goals already exist.
+One of the most common methods is setting goals from a birdseye map of the environment.
 A prominent example of this is the RViz tool within Robot Operating System (ROS) which is popular among the robotics developer community.
-Another common method is sending the robot to semantically meaningful locations, such as to rooms or labeled areas \cite{cosgun_context-aware_2018}.
-Other, more interactive methods for setting goals can involve co-located direct driving~\cite{cosgun2015human}, or letting the robot follow the user \cite{cosgun_autonomous_2013, scales_studying_2020}.
+Another common method is sending the robot to semantically meaningful locations, such as to rooms or labeled areas~\cite{cosgun_context-aware_2018}.
+Other interactive goal setting methods involve co-located direct driving \cite{cosgun2015human}, or letting the robot follow the user \cite{cosgun_autonomous_2013, scales_studying_2020}.
 In human-to-human interaction, a common method is using deictic (pointing) gestures.